ggrrll/greenemiti/README.md

 ### water supply

-Fresh water supply for these types of islands is quite difficult and it's usually provided by water tankships ([Legambiente 2018 report, ch.
-3](https://www.legambiente.it/wp-content/uploads/dossier_isole_sostenibili_2018.pdf))
+Fresh water supply for these types of islands is quite difficult and it's usually provided by water tankships ([isolesostenibili report](https://www.isolesostenibili.it/wp-content/uploads/2020/07/ENG_SustIslands2020_ISBN.pdf))

 An greener alternative would be to produce it locally.
 For instance, [Electric disalination with Reverse Osmosis](https://en.wikipedia.org/wiki/Desalination#Energy_consumption) requires about 5 kWh / m3 of water.